 🥥 Hawaiian Food to Try

 There is a lot to creating an unforgettable Hawaiian vacation beyond the beautiful sights and sounds.
 In fact, much of the native culture can be found in the food and drink and Polynesian cooking techniques.

 For those who want to engage their taste buds in their island exploration, be sure to include sampling the following traditional Hawaiian foods on your island bucket list.

 - Kalua Pig

 Need some help planning your upcoming trip of a lifetime?
 Browse the titles below for help planning the most important elements of a Hawaii vacation.
-This includes what to pack, how to find cheap flights, where to stay, the best itineraries, and everything else you need to consider.
+This includes what to pack, how to find cheap flights, where to stay, the best itineraries, useful travel tips, and everything else you need to consider.

 - Printable Hawaii Packing List